sverweij/dependency-cruiser/doc/cli.md

 With a webpack config you can drastically alter how module names resolve to files on disk, a.o. with aliases.
-If you want dependency-cruiser to take that into account (you probaly do), you can pass the webpack config here.
+If you want dependency-cruiser to take that into account (you probably do), you can pass the webpack config here.

 However, just like with tsconfigs, you probably want to put this in a configuration file - see the [webpackConfig](./rules-reference.md#webpackconfig-use-the-resolution-options-of-a-webpack-configuration)